jeremyraby/courseNotes/tableau/tableau.md

   - go to sheet
   - change parameter
   - change set values

-Special filters, not seen as 'actions,' can also be set using the dropdown on the top right corner of each view
+- Special filters, not seen as 'actions,' can also be set using the dropdown on the top right corner of each view

+#### Blue vs Green

+**So much** stuff in Tableau is affected by whether the field you're using is discrete (blue) or continuous (green) data.
+*Blue*/discrete data will generate headers & *green*/continuous data will generate X/Y axes depending on if they're placed on the Columns (X) or Rows (Y) shelves.

+##### Color

+Tableau has a max of 20 distinct colors, any more data will use recycled colors
+- This will look really messy
+- Stick to like 5 distinct colors max

+Tableau colors will behave differently for discrete and continuous data
+- Discrete data will have different colors for each category
+- Continuous data will display as a range of colors eg darker colors for higher profits

+##### Filters

+Continuous data can be filtered on multiple ranges while discrete data has more limited filtering
+- Sliders vs unordered lists

+##### Dates

+By default, Tableau will aggregate dates to the highest level available
+- Right click to see smaller aggregations (month, etc)
+- Click the `+` at the left of the pill to add smaller aggregations to the shelf/View
+  - Will add what kind of resembles Sparklines to the view
+- Can change discrete to continuous by right clicking and scrolling to the second section of date options
+  - Creates a "normal looking" timeline

-## Data Storytelling
+### Data Storytelling

 > Expect an underlying story when data show something unexpected, unpleasant, complex, costly, or especially counterintuitive.
 These situations tend to point to a good data story waiting to be told.